alexdrone/CoreRender/README.md

 }
 ```

-*Controllers* are similar to Components in React/Render/Litho and manage the UI updates.
+*Controllers* are similar to Components in React/Render/Litho and Coordinators in SwiftUI.

 ```swift
 class CounterController: Controller<NullProps, CounterState> {